Sopsy/NorthBoard/README.md

 ============
 This guide is for Debian based distros.
 Needs some changes for other distros.

-I'm going to assume you already have a functional web server with Apache2, PHP5 and a MySQL server running.
+I'm going to assume you already have a functional web server with Apache2/mod_php or Nginx/PHP-FPM and a MySQL server running.

 If you cannot install the gpac -package, you might need to add http://deb-multimedia.org/ to sources.list.
 See the prior link for more information and guides.